mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 parties.

 The Border Wars still evoke terror in many of the worlds invaded by the Aslan.
-The skies would darken with attack ships; huge golden- furred monsters would drop down on grav belts to storm the cities;
+The skies would darken with attack ships; huge golden-furred monsters would drop down on grav belts to storm the cities;
 children would be taken as slaves and those who attempted to hide from the Aslan would be butchered or even eaten.
 As human civilization slipped into the Long Night, their ability to build warships